-Based on the study of the characteristics of vortex signals, the feasibility of FFT in vortex signal processing is analyzed, and the concept of FFT amplitude interval constraints is proposed to estimate the frequency of mid- and low-frequency vortex signals.
-Signal processing.
+Based on the study of the characteristics of vortex signals, the feasibility of FFT in vortex signal processing is analyzed, the concept of FFT amplitude interval constraint is proposed, the frequency of mid-low frequency vortex signals is estimated, and an adaptive filter is designed with Signal processing.

 1 Scheme design of signal processing system